The Sky Tonight

 The South Celestial Pole is that point in the southern sky around which the stars rotate in a clockwise direction.
 The Earth's axis is aimed exactly at this point.
 For an equatorially-mounted telescope, the polar axis of the mounting also needs to be aligned exactly to this point in the sky for accurate tracking to take place.

 To find this point, first locate the Southern Cross.
-Project a line from the top of the Cross (the star Gacrux) down through its base (the star Acrux) and continue straight on towards the south for another four Cross lengths.
+Project a line from the top of the Cross down through its base and continue straight on towards the south for another four Cross lengths.
 This will locate the approximate spot.
 There is no bright star to mark the Pole, whereas in the northern hemisphere they have Polaris (the Pole Star) to mark fairly closely the North Celestial Pole.

-Another way to locate the South Celestial Pole is to draw an imaginary straight line joining Beta Centauri (a handspan above the south-south-eastern horizon) to Achernar (a handspan above the south-western horizon.
-At 7 pm on April 1, both stars will be at similar altitudes and the line will be almost horizontal.
-Bisect this line to find the pole.
+Another way to locate the South Celestial Pole is to draw an imaginary straight line joining Beta Centauri in the south-west to Achernar in the south-east.
+Both stars will be at about the same elevation above the horizon at 7.00 pm at the beginning of October.
+Find the midpoint of this line to locate the pole.

 Interesting photographs of this area can be taken by using a camera on time exposure.
 Set the camera on a tripod pointing due south, and open the shutter for thirty minutes or more.
-The rotation of the Earth will move the stars during the exposure, being recorded on the film as short arcs of a circle.
-The arcs will be different colours, as the stars are.
-All the arcs will have a common centre of curvature, which is the South Celestial Pole.
+The stars will move during the exposure, being recorded on the film as short arcs of a circle.
+The arcs will be different colours, like the stars are.
+All the arcs will have a common centre of curvature, which is the south celestial pole.

 Star trails between the South Celestial Pole and the southern horizon.
 All stars that do not pass below the horizon are circumpolar.